Kits Questions and Answers

 Why are the floss numbers not given on some types of kit?

-Some suppliers have been the victims of piracy - someone uses one of their kits as a template to make and sell cheap copies.
+Some manufacturers have been the victims of piracy - someone uses one of their kits as a template to make and sell cheap copies.

 This is easier to do if the floss numbers are printed on the kit.

-These suppliers have decided to 'encode' the floss numbers to make pirating their designs harder.
+These manufacturers have decided to 'encode' the floss numbers to make pirating their designs harder.

 What if I run out of floss?